aws-samples/simplified-serverless-b2b-application/README.md

 This repository contains an AWS Serverless Application Model (SAM) template to deploy a customizable, serverless B2B pipeline.

+## Solution Overview

+This solution introduces a customizable, serverless architecture for B2B integrations using AWS Step Functions which provides both the code customizability of AWS Lambda with the low-code, visual building experience of Workflow Studio.
+This implementation supports both real-time and batch B2B integrations.

 The following diagram illustrates components and interactions of the example B2B pipeline architecture:

 ![](./b2b-pipeline-architecture.jpg)